bradymiller/bradymiller.github.io/todo/index.md

 1. snomed rf2 (main done but still need to support in ccda stuff; https://github.com/openemr/openemr/blob/master/interface/modules/zend_modules/module/Carecoordination/src/Carecoordination/Model/EncounterccdadispatchTable.php#L2316-L2333) (work on this after SN finishes Zend upgrade)
 1. CRSF support for api internal use (ongoing)
 1. Ensure api internal use works (ongoing)
-1. Fix redis in insane docker dev env (broken in the new security enhanced dockers)
-1. Adjust 5.0.2 and flex-edge docker to only set write permissions for the 1 file and directory (https://github.com/openemr/openemr-devops/pull/191)
 1. Do a npm update run to ensure lock file is good

 ### Expedited